securethelogs/PassVol/README.md

 ## About
-PassVoL helps idenify passwords stored in GPO XML files.
-Once discovered it decypts the passwords and displays.
+PassVoL helps identify passwords stored in GPO XML files.
+Once discovered it decrypts the passwords and displays.

 ## Run